The Lorax (film): Box office

-The film grossed $214.4 million in North America, and $134.8 million in other countries, for a worldwide total of $349.2 million.
+The film grossed $214.5 million in North America, and $136.9 million in other countries, for a worldwide total of $351.4 million.

 The film topped the North American box office with $17.5 million on its opening day (Friday, March 2, 2012).
 During the weekend, it grossed $70.2 million, easily beating the other new nationwide release, Project X ($21 million), and all other films.
 This was the biggest opening for an Illumination Entertainment film, and for a feature film adaptation of a book by Dr. Seuss, as well as the second-largest for an environmentalist film.
 It also scored the third-best debut for a film opening in March, and the eighth-best of all time for an animated film.
 The Lorax stayed at No. 1 the following weekend, dropping 45% to $38.8 million and beating all new nationwide releases, including Disney's John Carter (second place).

 On April 11, 2012, it became the first animated film in nearly a year to gross more than $200 million in North America, since Walt Disney Animation Studios' Tangled.

+Online popularity

+The film has garnered popularity online as the basis for Internet memes, with scenes such as the Lorax's departure gaining popularity on TikTok.
+In particular, the film's version of the Once-ler developed a notable fandom on Tumblr, with many users creating fan art, fan fiction, cosplay, and even alternative versions of the character to ship with each other.
+This fandom lead to the character being labeled as the first instance of a "Tumblr sexyman", a term for fictional characters with massive popularity as sex symbols on Tumblr.

 Music

 The soundtrack for the film was composed by John Powell, who had previously composed the score for Horton Hears a Who!
 (2008), and the songs were written by Cinco Paul.
-There were two soundtrack albums released for the film.
-One being Powell's film score and the other being the original songs written by Powell and Paul performed by various artists.
+There were two soundtrack albums released for the film, the first being Powell's film score and the other being the original songs written by Powell and Paul performed by various artists.
 Original songs written for the film include "Thneedville", "This is the Place", "Everybody Needs a Thneed", "How Bad Can I Be?", and "Let It Grow".